carankt/FastSpeech2/README.md

 ## For Demo
-Download the checkpoint from [here](https://drive.google.com/file/d/12jW1KivfEjv4YBs6gAZVdVWJ-muZv6CQ/view?usp=sharing).
+Download the checkpoint from [here](https://drive.google.com/file/d/12jW1KivfEjv4YBs6gAZVdVWJ-muZv6CQ/view?usp=sharing) trained on LJSpeech dataset.
 Place it in the `training_log` folder.
 And run the [inference.ipynb](./inference.ipynb).
 For mel to audio generation I have used MelGan from :flashlight: torch hub.

 ## Requirements
 All code is writen in `python 3.6.10`.